 - Pupils will have access to Quality First teaching strategies examples to be referenced within the SEN Information Report.
 Class and Subject teachers will be supported, where appropriate by teaching assistants who provide individual or group support dependent on the identified needs of the learner. - The four-part graduated response introduced in the Code of Practice 2014 will be utilised to identify those pupils who need Additional SEND Support.
-The graduated response is an ongoing cycle of Assess, Plan, Do, and Review. - Those pupils who have 'significantly greater difficulty in learning than the majority of others of the same age, or have a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions' may have either a Statement of Special Educational Needs (prior to September 2014) or an Education, Health and Care plan (post September 2014).
+The graduated response is an ongoing cycle of Assess, Plan, Do, and Review. - Those pupils who have 'significantly greater difficulty in learning than the majority of others of the same age, or have a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions' may have an Education, Health and Care plan (post September 2014).
 These pupils will have an Annual Review.